dominic-simon/SEED-KE-Benchmark/README.md

 # UNDER CONSTRUCTION

 I apologize for this repository not being ready.
 I am currently preparing my dissertation and defense, so I am quite busy.
 Once I have defended, I will take the time to fully set this repository up.
-For the time being, I have included the datasets themselves.
+Currently, only the datasets themselves are included in this repository.
 If you are curious about specific metrics or prompts, please refer to the paper for the time being.